 Breaking the Habit to Smoke While Drinking Coffee

 If coffee is a trigger for your cigarettes, there are many great ways to avoid smoking while drinking coffee.
-One of which is to substitute a cigarette with a crunchy vegetable or something salty.
+One of which is to substitute a cigarette with a crunchy vegetable or something salty or go a little more high-tech and try a vaporizer.
+Special goods on the market allows replacing nicotine without losing favorite flavors.
+The best vapes act as a substitute for all the things that cigarettes do, still in a tasty way.
 Another simple strategy would be to substitute your coffee with green tea, even if it is only temporarily.
 Just long enough to break the trigger.

 According to Authority Nutrition green tea is loaded with antioxidants and nutrients, promotes brain function, and much more.
 Try having your coffee or tea at a non-smoking section when you are at a restaurant or cafe, to take the choice of smoking away altogether.
 You can also try a nicotine replacement such as a nicotine patch or nicotine gum.